Bulgarian National Bank: Communist era

+Since 1990

 The return of the Bulgarian banking system to the market economy principles and of the BNB to the independent central bank principles became possible only in 1991 when two basic laws came into effect – the Commerce Law, which brought back the legal foundations of commercial banking, and the new Law on the BNB, which restored the Bank's autonomy and gave it the responsibility for supervising banks.
-In 1997 another Law on the BNB superseded the previous one; it reorganised the monetary system, and from 1 July a currency board arrangement was put in place.
-At first the Bulgarian Lev was pegged to the Deutsche Mark, and from 1999 – to the Euro, at the rate of 1.95583 Leva for 1 Euro.
+In 1997 another Law on the BNB superseded the previous one; it reorganized the monetary system, and from 1 July a currency board arrangement was put in place.
+At first, the Bulgarian Lev was pegged to the Deutsche Mark, and from 1999 – to the Euro, at the rate of 1.95583 Leva for 1 Euro.
 Later in the same year the Bulgarian Lev was re-denominated.

-In 1998, the BNB Printing Works was opened for business and it began the production of banknotes and bonds with a very high level of security.
+In 1998, the BNB Printing Works was opened for business, and it began the production of banknotes and bonds with a very high level of security.

 In 2005, amendments were made to the Law on the BNB, which ensured the institutional, functional, financial and personal independence of the BNB, changed the core purpose of the Bank, and expressly prohibited the central bank from providing funding to public institutions.

 On 1 January 2007, Bulgaria joined the European Union, and ever since the BNB has been a member of the European System of Central Banks.

-Structure
+Operations

-The bank is organised into three departments:
+The bank is organized into three departments: